Alexander Mogilny: Buffalo Sabres (1989–1995)

-The 1992–93 season was a banner year for Mogilny, as he formed a deadly combination with linemate Pat Lafontaine and scored an astonishing 76 goals and 127 points in 77 games.
+The 1992–93 season was a banner year for Mogilny, as he formed a deadly combination with linemate Pat Lafontaine and Dave Andreychuk and scored an astonishing 76 goals and 127 points in 77 games.
 His 76 goals tied Finnish rookie Teemu Selänne for the NHL goal-scoring lead that year, which was the fifth-highest season goal total in NHL history and the first time that any player developed outside North America led the NHL in goals.
 Mogilny's 76 goals and 127 points set the highest season totals ever for a Russian NHL player at the time, and the highest goal totals in Buffalo Sabres franchise history.
 He scored his 50th goal in his 46th game that year, the fourth-fastest in NHL history, but it did not count as an official 50 goals in 50 games record as it occurred during the team's 53rd game.
-Mogilny finished the season with seven hat-tricks including three in four games, two four goal games, and a stretch where he scored 23 goals in 13 games.
+Mogilny finished the season with seven hat-tricks including three in four games and two four goal games in a stretch where he scored 23 goals in 13 games.
 By the end of March, he had recorded 74 goals in 70 games and led the NHL in goals for most of the season.
 He then experienced his longest goalless stretch of the year, going six games without a goal, during which he was surpassed by Selanne.
 In the final game of the season, Mogilny ended his drought by scoring twice and finished tied with Selanne for the league lead in goals.
-In the 1993 playoffs, Mogilny played a critical role for the Sabres in the division semifinals with six goals in four games.
+In the 1993 playoffs, Mogilny played a major role for the Sabres in the division semifinals with six goals in four games.
 Although he had nine points in 12 career playoff games leading up to that point, he had yet to score his first playoff goal.
-He went on and scored his first two in a game 1 win, propelling his team to a four-game sweep of the Boston Bruins in the first round in which he scored in every game.
+He went on and scored his first two in a game one win, propelling his team to a four-game sweep of the Boston Bruins in the first round.
 In the division finals, the Sabres were matched with the Montreal Canadiens.
-After continuing his playoff goal streak to five games and adding an assist in the series opener, Mogilny broke his leg during a collision in game 3 and was unable to return for the rest of the series.
+After continuing his playoff goal streak to five games and adding an assist in the series opener, Mogilny broke his leg during a collision in game three and was unable to return for the rest of the series.
 The Sabres went on to lose the next game and the series in four games.
 It was the second time in back-to-back years that Mogilny had suffered a significant leg injury.
 The second leg injury delayed his start to the next season.
-He served as the Sabres' captain for a period that year, the first Russian captain in NHL history, and led the team in scoring with 79 points in 66 games.
+He finished the 1993–94 season with 79 points in 66 games and made history when he served as the Sabres' captain for a period that year, the first Russian captain in NHL history.

+He finished his final season with the Sabres during the lockout-shortened 1994–95 season, leading the team in scoring with 47 points in 44 games, and also led the club in playoff scoring.